DCC-Lab/myTk/README.md

 parent of the UI-element to be specified at creation, even though it should not be required.
 In addition, the many callbacks get complicated to organize when they are all over the place, therefore
 I implemented a simple delegate pattern to handle many cases by default, and offer the option to extend the behaviour with delegate-functions (which are a bit cleaner than raw callbacks).

+## Layout manager
+The most important aspect to understand with Tk is how to position things on screen.
+There are three "layout managers" in Tk: `grid`, `pack` and `place`.
+Grid allows you to conceptually separate a view (or widget in Tk) into a grid, and place objects on that grid.
+The grid will adjust its size to fit the objects (or not) depending on the options that are passed.
+If the window is resized, then some columns and rows may resize, depending on options (`sticky`).
+When adding objects, they may adjust their size or force the size of the grid element (`grid_propagate`).
+Finally, you can place an element in a range of rows and columns by using the `rowspan` and `columnspan` keywords.

 ## Classes

 Anything visible on screen is a referred to as a View, except the Window.